graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 If this condition occurs, then by default the backend will create the Poplar tensor with linear mapping.
-See the section on tile mapping in the `Poplar and Poplibs API Reference
+See the section on tile mapping in the `Poplar and PopLibs API Reference
 <https://documents.graphcore.ai/documents/UG2/latest>`_.

 To override this behaviour and allocate a tensor using a specific layout